-After consultation with the Team Leader, the Works Manager will warn the employee.
+After consultation with the Team Leader, the Director of Works will warn the employee.
 This will be confirmed in writing and a copy handed to the employee.
 A copy will be put on the employee's personnel file.
 If, after a suitable length of time, the employee's performance improves, the letter will be disregarded as a first warning.